Young, worried, and unsure - about both candidates

 "VERY, VERY STRESSFUL"

 In the Detroit suburb of Rochester Hills, several hundred job hunters thronged a recent career fair.
-Colorful displays advertised openings at Prudential Insurance, Avon Products, the Air National Guard, Value City Furniture, and Big Boy Restaurants.
+Colorful displays advertised openings at Prudential Insurance PRUSBA.UL, Avon Products (AVP.N), the Air National Guard, Value City Furniture, and Big Boy Restaurants.
 Many of the posted jobs paid minimum wage or were commission-only.

 Daniel Henris, a 2010 graduate of Wayne State University who majored in human resource management, talked to 30 recruiters that day.
 Six asked for his resume, but none showed interest afterward.